phenoxlab/phenox/docs/tut/controll.md

 This tutorial explains following works using Ubuntu14.04 as host-PC.

-1. Start up Phenox2 from battery, connect to host-PC using ssh.
+1. Startup Phenox2 from battery, connect to host-PC using ssh.
 2. Check self state (px_selfstate).
 3. Prepare flight space checking number of visual feature points from bottom camera.
 4. Put Phenox2 on the ground, and blow whisle to start hovering autonomously.

-Also, please take care of following 2 points.
+Also, please take care of following points.

  - Prepare wide and planer space(3m x 3m at least) without any object on the ground.
- - Try experiment in indoor environment, and turn off the air conditioner.
+ - Try experiment in indoor environment, and turn off air conditioner.
  - Remember that flying Phenox2 can be stopped immediately by holding one of legs and tilt it largely.

 # 1. Setup supply power and communication